 If your car is showing any of these symptoms, it’s worth taking a few minutes to do an ignition coil test.
 To do this, you need to check the resistance of all the terminals on your ignition coil pack.
 You can see a detailed list of steps on how to do this here.

-How Much it Costs to Replace Your Ignition Coil
+How Much Does It Cost To Replace Your Ignition Coil?

 It can cost anywhere between $80 and $300 to replace an ignition coil.
 The exact cost depends on several factors, including: